zgorzynb/Portfolio/Readme.md

       - numpy
       - sklearn
 - ## Others
-  - ### My own programming language TODO
+  - ### My own programming language
     The project consists in creating the syntax and compiler of a new programming language.
-For this purpose, a parser generator was used.
+For this purpose, parser generator was used.

     Technologies used in this project:
       - Python
       - ANTLR
       - LLVM

+  - ### PostgreSQL Database

+    The project required creating a database and filling it with data.
+For this purpose, the PostgreSQL database management system was chosen.
+I posted a database backup on my github.

+    PostgreSQL elements used in this project:

+      - Primary and foreign keys
+      - Views
+      - Indexes
+      - Functions
+      - Procedures
+      - Triggers
+      - Users

 # Skills